oneils/dotfiles/README.md

-noh - turn the highlight off for the found word dt + symbol - delete everything befor specified symbol df + symbol - delete everything before the specified symbol
+noh - turn the highlight off for the found word dt + symbol - delete everything befor specified symbol df + symbol - delete everything before the specified symbol d$ or shift + d - deletes from the current cursor position to the end of the current line
 ```

 ### Additional notes